mahdi-shafiei/IPBench/README.md

 This repo contains the evaluation code for the paper "[IPBench: Benchmarking the knowledge of Large Language Models in Intellectual Property](https://arxiv.org/abs/2504.15524)"
 ## 🔔News

+- 🎉 [2025-4-23] Our IPBench paper ([IPBench: Benchmarking the Knowledge of Large Language Models in Intellectual Property](https://arxiv.org/abs/2504.15524)) can be accessed in arXiv!
 - 🔥 [2025-4-22] We release the codebase of IPBench.

 ## Introduction